 The company I work for delivers a variety of Microsoft based software solutions for clients around the world.
 This is performed both with pre-existing platforms which we can adapt and integrate to fit our customer's needs, or by developing bespoke solutions from the ground up.
 I’m fortunate enough to work as part of the team that builds custom solutions.
 Designing a custom software solution requires both an understanding of the code you are writing in order to develop a solution as well as how that solution will benefit the customer.

 University isn’t easy, but the help that you need to get through is there.
 My fondest memory at Massey was going to see one of my lecturers about something I didn’t understand.
 By the end of our meeting he could see I still wasn’t 100% with the topic and insisted I return the same time tomorrow and eventually the day after.
 On the third day, the material finally hit home and I got a grasp of what I had been struggling with up until that point.
 I made it through the exam with flying colours and I owe it to the fact that he wouldn’t let me off the hook until we were both convinced I knew what I needed to know.

 There is huge demand for people with information sciences skills.

-Massey Bachelor of Information Sciences graduates continued to find employment even during the recent recession when graduates in other fields struggled.
+Massey Bachelor of Information Sciences graduates continued to find employment even during global recessions when graduates in other fields struggled.

-Don’t take it from us - take a look at the SEEK website - about 2,000 ICT jobs in New Zealand are advertised at any time on this website.
+Don’t take it from us - take a look at the SEEK website – large numbers of ICT jobs in New Zealand are advertised at any time on this website.

 Page authorised by Director, Student Administration